-- Staffing changes reflect the addition of 2.0 Professional positions to support the HVAC Academy and Agricultural Science Academy. - Supplies and Materials increase to restore textbook funding and to fund Agricultural Science Academy and HVAC Academy textbooks and additional program supplies. - Other Charges increase to provide funds for training.
+- Staffing changes reflect the addition of 2.0 Professional positions to support the HVAC Academy and Agricultural Science Academy. - Salaries and Wages increase to provide wages for professional learning for Agricultural Science Academy and chaperones for students. - Supplies and Materials increase to restore textbook funding and to fund Agricultural Science Academy and HVAC Academy textbooks and additional program supplies. - Other Charges increase to provide funds for training.